 Learn concepts, strategies, and tools applicable to the care and treatment of children and adolescents with traumatic histories in family, educational, therapeutic, and institutional contexts.

-Specialist at the Karyn Purvis Institute of Child Development with over 20 years of experience conducting TBRI training in the areas of social services, health, education, and the judiciary, using an effective and empathetic approach focused on the impacts of complex trauma on child development and family systems.
+He works in the fields of social services, healthcare, education, and the legal system, taking an effective and empathetic approach that focuses on the impact of complex trauma on child development and family systems.

 R$ 599,00